 So looks like the nudity ban held up in court.
 I would have been surprised if it hadn’t.
 It was carefully worded.
-It is a shame we ended up with this law on the books but now maybe we can all move past it.1 I never supported the ban on it’s surface but I also never supported the so called nudists.
+It is a shame we ended up with this law on the books but now maybe we can all move past it.
+I’m sure some won’t and will lament even louder about how fascist SF has become.
+Seriously, just think about that for a moment.
+I never supported the ban on it’s surface but I also never supported the so called nudists.
 Legislating personal behavior is a tricky and dangerous slope.
 However, I can tolerate it because it strives to strike what I believe to be a fair balance.

 It is truly unfortunate a selfish few had to ruin it for all.
 And yes, I say selfish because that is exactly what it was.
 Regardless of my theories on nudity, it is selfish anytime you decide your wants are more important than everyone else’s.
 The cognitive dissonance regarding the whole ordeal has sparked a post of it’s very own. (forthcoming) But I do truly hope we can all move past it now.
 For something so silly, it sparked a lot of debate within the community.
 I wish we put half the energies invested in all this towards dealing with the homeless, skyrocketing rents, MUNI, etc. The Castro, as a gay neighborhood, is dying a slow death.
 It’s being strangled by greed, selfishness, and gentrification.
 The latter being totally unavoidable but as a whole I think the “Castro” as a gay hood will be gone in 10 years.
 Local businesses cannot afford rents and the neighborhood seems dead set on preventing anyone who might be a chain from opening.
 So spaces sit empty collecting yet more homeless encampments.